FRO5401/FRC5401DevResources/README.md

 With the stress and rushed atmosphere while creating code during the season, everyone creates wonky or unclean code.
 This is an inevitable byproduct of the heat of the build season, but it's easier for changes down the line if you try to get our code as clean as possible.
 If you have extra time during the season, or even after build season is over, look back at your code to see if there are any improvements that could be made, so that other programmers can easily use your code as a starting point.
-Solid code makes development and improvement much easier.
+Clean code makes development and improvement much easier.

 ### Comments